Life expectancy: uncovering the taboo

 This straightforward life expectancy calculator reveals how long you potentially have to live, and how long your pension pot will need to last.

 As an example, a 45-year old male has a current average life expectancy of 86 years.
 Naturally, this figure is influenced by numerous factors, such as health and lifestyle choices, which differ greatly from person to person.

 As shown by the calculator, this 45-year old male has a 1 in 4 chance of reaching the age of 96, and a 1 in 10 chance of reaching 101.
 Therefore, his retirement savings must take this into account.

-Which is why individuals must prepare for their retirement as early as possible in their working lives, in order to maintain or enhance their ambitions as they approach later life.
+This is why individuals must prepare for their retirement as early as possible in their working lives, in order to maintain or enhance their ambitions as they approach later life.

-An independent financial adviser will help you to devise, execute and manage a sound strategy to help safeguard your financial freedom in the future.
+An independent financial adviser will help you to devise, execute, and manage a sound strategy to help safeguard your financial freedom in the future.

 Blog published by Mike Coady.

 To learn how to choose a great financial adviser, download our free guide.